p-vlam/pvlam.github.io/_pages/cfp.md

 All submissions must follow the [LREC 2022 style files](https://lrec2022.lrec-conf.org/en/submission2022/authors-kit/), which are available for LaTeX (preferred) and MS Word.

-Papers must be submitted digitally, in PDF format, and uploaded through the START online submission system here. **A link will be provided.**
+Papers must be submitted digitally, in PDF format, and uploaded through the [START online submission system](https://www.softconf.com/lrec2022/P-VLAM/).

 The authors of accepted papers will be required to submit a camera-ready version to be included in the final proceedings.
 Authors of accepted papers will be notified after the notification of acceptance with further details.